RicciHuber/docker-nagios-xi/README.md

 # Docker container for Nagios XI

-At the moment this is a quick and dirty built, but it works.
-It is based on the fullinstall-script provided by the NagiosXI team, so as long as they don 't change to much stuff, it will keep working.
+Installs the latest version of Nagios XI on a Centos 6 system.
+It use the fullinstall-script provided by the NagiosXI team, so as long as they don 't change to much stuff, it will keep working.
+The firewall configuration is skipped because of problems with updating firewall rules.

 You can start the container with the command: